 Bank of America

-- You can reallocate credit limits between credit cards at Bank of America even from a personal card to a business card, or from a business card to a personal card.
+- You can reallocate credit limits between credit cards at Bank of America from to personal card to personal or from business card to business card.

-- You can reallocate Barclay’s credit limits, but you will need to speak to the Credit Analyst Department.
+- To reallocate balances with Barclays, you need to speak to the Credit Analyst Department.

 - Reallocating credit limits at Barclays will only result in a soft credit pull.